-The Company Head Office also

-observes a solid waste segregation system.

-Pe ccc cc re as qu ccc wi qu er er er lt of le al: The Code of Conduct embodies Petron's commitment to be a good corporate citizen not only by complying with all relevant laws and regulations but also by actively assisting in the improvement of the quality of life or the people in the communities in which it operates with the objective of enhancing their quality of life.
-The Company also encourages volunteerism among its employees.
-It is part of the sustainability policy of the Company that sustaining its eadership in the local oil industry also means being at the forefront of sustainable development.
-In February 2012, Petron was honored by the Management Association of the Philippines with the prestigious Integral CSR Award which recognized Petron's earnest efforts to make social responsibility an integral function of the entire organization manifested in every aspect of its business operations.
+It is part of the sustainability policy of the Company that sustaining its leadership in the local oil industry also means being at the forefront of sustainable development.
+Award which recognized Petron's earnest efforts to make social responsibility an integral function of the entire organization manifested in every aspect of its business operations.

 Petron also received the Special Award for Environment and Sustainable Development for its entry Measuring, Managing and Minimizing Our Environment Footprint in Bataan for the Company's initiatives to preserve and protect the environment and promote sustainable development in the Province of Bataan.

 In 2013, Petron received from the Public Relations Society of the Philippines Anvil Awards of Excellence for Tulong Aral ng Petron: A Decade of Fueling Hope, Sustainability: Petron's Way of Life, and the Boracay Beach Management Program, as well as Anvil Awards of Merit for Managing our Environmental Footprint in Bataan and our 2011 Petron Sustainability Report.
 Petron also received three (3) Awards of Excellence for Tulong Aral ng Petron: A Decade of Fueling Hope, Sustainability: Petron's Way of Life, and the Boracay Beach Management Program.
 Petron was also recognized with the prestigious Gold Award for Best Environmental Excellence during the fifth Global CSR Awards organized by Singapore-based The Pinnacle Group International.